Strengthening our Community –

 When the opioid epidemic reared its ugly head in our community Mark Poloncarz acted.
 He declared a public health crisis and ordered the formation of the Opioid Epidemic Task Force, which has attacked the epidemic head on.
 Because of his early action, Mark was named to a national opioid epidemic task force himself, and he has traveled the state and country describing the efforts undertaken in Erie County to end the crisis.
 Unlike other areas of the nation, deaths in Erie County are decreasing and Erie County is now viewed as the model of how to address the epidemic, all under Mark Poloncarz’s leadership.
 In fact, in 2018, the Erie County Department of Health was named the large health department of the year by the National Association of County and City Health Officials for its response to the opioid epidemic.

 Mark has also made streamlining the administration of the Department of Social Services a priority.
 The largest department by size and expenditures in county government had one of the smallest administrative structures.
 Mark created a department more geared to address the needs of our constituents, and more ready to respond to the changing rules of the day.
 As a result he restructured the Social Services administration to ensure the the department runs efficiently from the top down.
 He also fought for and hired more child protective caseworkers to ensure that they are not overburdened, and streamlined those positions to better suit the needs of today, all with the goal of better protecting children in our community.

-Erie County is a strong community that has gotten stronger over the past several years.
-Mark understands now is the time to leverage burgeoning opportunity so that all members of our community grow stronger and healthier together.
+Erie County is a vibrant community that has gotten economically stronger over the past several years.
+Mark understands now at this time of great economic renaissance is the best time to ensure that all members of our community grow stronger and healthier together.